nickyiliwang0000/h/projects/project-06.md

 You will be provided with a client brief that includes some requirements as well as a style guide that you need to follow.

-Find your group [here](https://docs.google.com/spreadsheets/d/1sPMnnBRM9te3MwBmgv6CMVKqqIKlFYt7uSLhx_QAndA/edit#gid=624584399) in the 'Project 6' tab.
+Find your group [here](https://docs.google.com/spreadsheets/d/1nNtc4s0M6aWJv1K_sNPYzFOXappNFq9LZYzwl4B9JQg/edit?usp=sharing) in the 'Project 6 Groups' tab.
 Client briefs are linked to the group headings.

-Your instructors are your clients.
+Your instructors are your clients - they're human!

-They're human!
 Talk to them!
 If you want to change something about the scope or the design, if you run into a problem, if you have questions about your brief, or if you have an idea about how to do something better because of the data you're getting, **get an instructor to sign off on any changes you want to make**.

 ## Submitting your project